maryushp/webshop/README.md

 Webshop is a simple online web shop implemented as a RESTful API using Spring Boot.
 The application provides two roles: User and Admin.
-Users can perform operations such as creating orders, searching for items buy categories or names, and viewing their order history.
+Users can perform operations such as creating orders, searching for items by categories or names, and viewing their order history.
 Admins, on the other hand, have additional privileges for managing items, categories, and viewing all orders.

 ___